Reflections on the 2022 General Elections in Kenya: What is at Stake?

 With a highly contested election in August 2022 that will see a transitional government, this panel of Kroc Institute and Notre Dame Law School alumni, explores the question, what has been done and what still remains to be done to reduce the likelihood of electoral violence almost 15 years after 2007 post-election violence?

-Panelists will contribute diverse perspectives on the repercussions of the 2022 elections and discuss strategies that were put in place to mitigate the likelihood of violence.
-Join us on Thursday, September 8, 2022, from 10:00 a.m. to 11:30 a.m.
-ET.
+Panelists contribute diverse perspectives on the repercussions of the 2022 elections and discuss strategies that were put in place to mitigate the likelihood of violence.
+This event was recorded on September 8, 2022.

 Jackline Aridi (Moderator), Director of Nairobi Initiatives for Notre Dame International